-DAVID BROUS has been with the Company since 2002 and in his current position as President, Strategic Business Units Group since February 2019.
-In this capacity, Mr. Brous leads the Asia Pacific and Brazil regions of Henry Schein's Global Dental Distribution Group.
+DAVID BROUS has been with the Company since 2002 and in his current position as President, Strategic Business Units Group and Asia Pacific & Brazil Dental since 2019.
+In this capacity, Mr. Brous leads many of the Company's manufacturing and specialty distribution businesses as well as the Asia Pacific and Brazil regions of Henry Schein's Global Dental Distribution Group.
 He is also a member of our Executive Management Committee.
 Prior to holding his current position, Mr. Brous held many positions within the Company, including leading and managing the Corporate Business Development Group and the International Healthcare Group (managing our International Animal Health business, International Medical business and Australia/New Zealand Dental business).
 In his role managing the Strategic Business Units, Mr. Brous leads the Company's portfolio of manufacturing and specialty businesses, including our orthodontics and endodontics platforms.
 He is also responsible for select joint ventures and other specialty projects.
 In his role managing Asia Pacific and Brazil regions, Mr. Brous leads the Company's distribution platforms for those markets.